DilithaW123/advent-of-code/readme.md

 ## Day 3
 Not very happy with how the code for this one turned out.
 I started with finding all the potential gears and mapping those.
 Although I think it could have been more efficient if I had done it the other way?
-Not sure, but part 2 became a little easier since I could easily store multiple neighbouring values per gear.
+Not sure, but part 2 became a little easier since I could easily store multiple neighbouring values per gear. </br>
 Side note : I should use regex way more often.

+## Day 4